Search

 The Correspondence Series contains letters sent to Marion E. Grusky Rucker, principally written in the 1950s and concerning her naval appointments, her coursework, and teaching opportunities, including her year abroad teaching with a Fulbright Scholarship.
 Several letters relate to her release from active duty and its impact on her coursework at the U.S. Naval Postgraduate School in 1953.
 One letter written by Donald Rucker to his mother announces his upcoming marriage to Marion E. Grusky.
 One undated letter written by Rucker's granddaughter is also present.

 The Documents Series includes materials relating to Rucker's naval career, including personnel paperwork concerning her appointments, promotions, education, leaves and discharges, retirement, and other matters.
 The series also contains various instructions and orders, and authorization to wear the American Campaign Medal and American Theatre Victory Ribbon.
 The partially printed document appointing Rucker as a Reserve Officer at the rank of Lieutenant Commander in the United States Navy in October 1956 uses male pronouns, indicating gendered expectations for the officer class.
-Personal affairs are also reflected, including the official change of her last name from Gradzinsky to Grusky in 1948, her work permit allowing her to teach in England in 1958, and her resume.
+Personal affairs are also reflected, including her birth certificate, the official change of her last name to Grusky in 1948, her work permit allowing her to teach in England in 1958, and her resume.
 Three passports date from 1958, 1970, and 1975.

 Lee Rucker Keiser's eulogy for her mother is included, entitled "A Four C's Woman of the World," commenting on Rucker's life and their relationship.